denten-books/plain-text/main.md

 history of mathematics), the universal Turing machine signifies a culmination of several broad, long-term trends, that begin with the invention of writing itself.
-Since much has been written on the first two of these periods, I will telegraph them briefly with the intention of concentrating on the third:
+Since much has been written on the first two of these periods, I will outline them briefly with the intention of elucidating the third:

 1. The mechanization of type and the accompanying normalization of language that begins with the diffusion of movable type in China and Europe, circa 1040